 A doctor, nurse, or pharmacist who is an expert in pain control.

-Treatment that relieves symptoms, such as pain, but is not expected to cure disease.
+Treatment that relieves symptoms, such as pain or fatigue, but is not expected to cure disease.
 Curative treatment can be used at the same time as palliative treatment, but the main purpose of palliative care is to improve the patient's quality of life.
+Also called symptom management, supportive care, or survivorship care.

 A doctor who specializes in diagnosing and classifying diseases in the lab by testing and looking at cells under a microscope.
 The pathologist determines whether a tumor is benign (not cancer) or cancer, and if cancer, the exact cell type and grade.